bhumigodiwala/Sequence-Models/README.md

 # Sequence-Models

-These notebooks are all the assignments which I completed in the fifth course of the Deep Learning Specialization.
+Jupyter Notebook assignments completed in the fifth course of the Deep Learning Specialization.